Miners lead rebound in European shares after upbeat China data

 Societe Generale analysts, however, sounded a cautious note on the outlook in China arguing that with growth stabilising after a slowdown policymakers seem to be shifting their focus back to risk management.

-"The leadership still intends to deliver the economy, which is the main reason behind our call that the secular deceleration trend is far from over," it said.
+"The leadership still intends to delever the economy, which is the main reason behind our call that the secular deceleration trend is far from over," it said.

 Kazakh miner Kazakhmys was a strong performer, rising 4.5 percent after the company said it was on track to hit the "upper end" of its output guidance for 2013.